Flight Nurse

 There is no specific licensure for flight nurse work; however, hospital- and military-based positions may require the following certifications:

-Step 8: Maintain Certifications and State Licensure (Timelines Varies)
+Step 8: Maintain Certifications and State Licensure (Timeline Varies)

 RN licenses expire on the applicant’s birthday.
-How long an RN license is valid depends on individual state board of nursing requirements.
+How long an RN license is valid depends on the requirements of the individual state board of nursing.
 For example, RNs in Oregon must renew every two years and submit seven hours of continuing education in pain management.

 What Do Flight Nurses Do?